madiepev/mlops-testing-may/documentation/05-environments.md

 ## Prerequisites

-If you haven't, complete the [set-up](00-set-up.md) before you continue.
+If you haven't, complete the [set-up](00-set-up.md) before you continue. **Your repo should be set to public**.
+If you're using a private repo without GitHub Enterprise Cloud, you'll not be able to create environments.
+[Change the visibility of your repo to public](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility) if your repo is set to private.

 You'll also need the GitHub Action that triggers the Azure Machine Learning pipeline created in Challenge 3.